bsmg/beat-saber-community-wiki/beginners-guide.md

 * Download `BeatSaberModManager.exe`
 * Run it!
 Select what mods you want to install from the list!

-> It's not recommended to install mods without knowing what they do, this can lead to undesired behaviors and performance issues.
-Click the `View Selected Mod Info` button in the ModSaber Installer, or the `More Info` button in the Mod Manager to learn more about a mod.
-{.is-danger}

 Mods are installed into the folder `Plugins` within your Beat Saber install directory.
 Can't find where Beat Saber is installed?
 See [install folder.](faq/install-folder)

 > If you don't see a list of plugins, your antivirus software or firewall may be preventing the mod installer from connecting to [ModSaber](https://www.modsaber.org/).
 {.is-info}

-> The mod manager only shows mods compatible with the latest game update.
-> Every time the game updates, you will have to run the mod manager to get all compatible mods.
-> It can take about a week or longer for all mods to be fixed for the latest game update.
-{.is-warning}

 # How to get more songs
 The Mod Manager includes the `Song Loader Plugin`, which enables you to load more songs into the game, but only includes one test song.